Johnson presses EU to give way amid no-deal Brexit warnings

 Johnson, contradicting the opinion of most experts, has said leaving without a divorce deal will be "vanishingly inexpensive" if Britain is properly prepared.

-But he faces strong resistance from Parliament, which opposes a no-deal Brexit.
+However, he faces strong resistance from Parliament, which has consistently opposed a no-deal Brexit.

 Beyond Brexit, Johnson has made ambitious domestic policy promises, including more money for police and schools, and major infrastructure projects including high-speed trains.